tvst/htbuilder/README.md

 ### Prefix with underscore to avoid reserved words

-The word `class` is reserved in Python, so if you can to set an element's `class` attribute you should prepend it with an underscore like this:
+The word `class` is reserved in Python, so if you want to set an element's `class` attribute you should prepend it with an underscore like this:

 ```py